-Location - last sentence of a paragraph Function - sums up a paragraph; often connects a paragraph to the following paragraph Features - restates (paraphrases) the topic sentence, or makes a final comment about the controlling idea commonly begins with some transitional words or phrases Concluding sentence transitional words/phrases: In conclusion, To sum up, As mentioned above, In short, For these reasons, Example topic sentence: There are several reasons why Kyoto University students should study academic writing.
-Example concluding sentence: To sum up, Kyoto University students really should take their academic writing study seriously.
+Location - last sentence of a paragraph Function - 1) sums up a paragraph; 2) often connects a paragraph to the following paragraph Features - 1) restates (paraphrases) the topic sentence, or makes a final comment about the controlling idea; 2) commonly begins with some transitional words or phrases Concluding sentence transitional words/phrases: To conclude, To sum up, As mentioned above, In short, For these reasons, Example topic sentence: There are several reasons why students at Kyoto University should study academic writing.
+Example concluding sentence: To sum up, Kyoto University students need to practice academic writing seriously.
 Exercise 2: For each topic sentence below, write a concluding sentence with a transitional phrase.
 1) Topic sentence: While tourism benefits cities economically, it can have serious negative effects as well.
 Concluding sentence: 2) Topic sentence: To address contemporary society's dependence on plastics, there are several interesting developments in the fields of chemistry and biology.
 Concluding sentence: 3) Topic sentence: By using magnetic resonance imaging (MRI) technology, researchers have found that listening to a story has two significant effects on the brain.
 Concluding sentence:

-To help you understand concluding sentences better, learn their location, function, and features.
+To understand concluding sentences better, learn their location, function, and features.